Boxy Pixel Aluminum DS Lite MACRO Assembly Guide

 Place the triggers onto the post.
 Your board should look like the one above.

 Prepare to install the rear housing.
 If you have an aftermarket rear housing, you will notice that there is a square nut missing.
 There is one screw that holds the battery cover piece.
 That one screw needs a square nut installed in the rear housing.
-This square nut is often in the bag of misc hardware pieces that came with your new rear housing.
+This square nut is often in the bag of misc. hardware pieces that came with your new rear housing.
 Refer to your old housing to see how it slides into place.
 If it doesn't stay, you may need to hot glue it as a last resort.

-Before placing the rear housing back on, make sure that both the volume switch and the power switch is correctly aligned with the plastic!!
+Before placing the rear housing back on, make sure that both the volume switch and the power switch are correctly aligned with the plastic!!
 If not, the power switch on the PCB can easily break!
 Once the rear housing is sitting on top of the front housing, place the battery back in place.

 Next, place the battery cover over the batter, and screw it in place.